idio-lang/DIPS/source/the-unix-shell/shells.rst

 :ref-author:`Laurence Morgan`'s Murex_ shell (official release
 pending) is designed for DevOps productivity.

+:ref-author:`Ilya Sher`'s Next Generation Shell NGS_ (from 2013) where
+he's looking at the same annoyances as I do (poor data structures in the shell and a lack of system administration focus in general purpose languages).

+:ref-author:`Alessandro Nadalin`'s ABS_ programming language
+(from 2018) "bringing back the joy of shell scripting".

 There are a slew of shells featuring the idea of passing structured data through pipelines -- something made most famous by Microsoft's PowerShell_.